seastan/lotr-lcg-set-generator/README.md

     Replace `<path>` with the absolute path to the root folder.  `cron.log` may be located either in the root folder or in some external folder (if you already have other crons).
 Set `<backup folder>` to your actual backup folder.

+6. The pipeline relies on an external service to send emails and it's your responsibility to implement it :)

+    In the root folder either create `mails` subfolder or a symlink to some external folder.
+That external service should expect in this folder JSON files in the following format:

+    {"subject": <email subject>, "body": <email body>, "html": <true (html) or false (text)>}

+7. Optionally, you may introduce an Internet sensor to be notified when Internet is not available (so the scripts that depend on Internet connectivity won't spam with redundant error messages).
+If in the root folder there is a file called `internet_state` (it may be a symlink) and it contains `off` then the scripts will assume that there is no Internet connectivity.

 If you want to manually restart the scripts, run: